-No different from any other Member State environmental law within the European Union, EU directives have had great influence on German environmental law.
-EU regulations such as the EU Chemicals Regulation 1907/2006 (REACH) and the EU Eco-Management and Audit Regulation 1221/2009 (EMAS III) form part of the supranational environmental law directly applicable in Germany.
+No different from any other Member State environmental law within the European Union, EU law has had great influence on German environmental law.
 With specific regard to German laws and regulations on environmental protection and climate change discussed in this chapter, these laws are manifold and not comprehensively codified.
 The reasons are primarily of a historic nature and based on the division of legislative powers for environmental law between the German federation on the one hand and the 16 federal states on the other hand.
 For the most part, the different laws focus on particular subjects of protection (i.e., air, soil and water) or sources of hazards (e.g., industrial installations).
 Some laws have more comprehensive legal objects, such as nature conservation or liability for environmental damage in general.
 Environmental laws are often further specified in more detail in related ordinances as well as administrative regulations.

-Since November 2019 the Climate Protection Act (KSG) sets out sector specific climate protection targets, which must be achieved by supplementary legislation.
+Since November 2019, the Climate Protection Act (KSG) has set out sector-specific climate protection targets, which must be achieved by supplementary legislation.
 In addition to the above-mentioned TEHG and BEHG, climate protection targets are also part of several sector-specific laws and regulations aiming to reduce greenhouse gas emissions, and promote renewable energy and energy efficiency.
-In the energy sector this includes, in particular, the Energy Industry Act (EnWG) setting out basic principles of energy law, the Renewable Energy Sources Act (EEG) and the Wind Offshore Act, which promote electricity generation from renewable energy sources, and the Combined Heat and Power Act (KWKG) on promotion of combined heat and power technology (CHP).
+In the energy sector, this includes, in particular, the Energy Industry Act (EnWG) setting out basic principles of energy law, the Renewable Energy Sources Act (EEG) and the Wind Offshore Act, which promote electricity generation from renewable energy sources, and the Combined Heat and Power Act (KWKG) on promotion of combined heat and power technology (CHP).

 At the federal level, the further substructure of environmental agencies differs.
 In some federal states, such as North Rhine-Westphalia, regional governments are, inter alia, competent for larger projects, such as power plants, and supervise the administration of the local environmental authorities.
 Other federal states, such as Lower Saxony, changed the three-tier administrative structure into a two-tier structure.
 In this more localised structure, trade and industry authorities are competent, for example, for permits under the BImSchG.